Bellerophon Therapeutics Inc. (BLPH) Shares Up Despite Recent Market Volatility

 Ladenburg Thalmann gave a rating of “Buy” to BLPH, setting the target price at $4.50 in the report published on April 17th of the previous year.

-After a stumble in the market that brought BLPH to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.29% of gains for the given period.
+After a stumble in the market that brought BLPH to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -14.92% of loss for the given period.

 Stock Fundamentals for BLPH